brndmfrd/terraria/README.md

     TERRARIA_URL='https://www.terraria.org/system/dedicated_servers/archives/000/000/038/original/terraria-server-1404.zip'

 ## Assumptions
-On my server I save all terraria related files here
+On my server I save all terraria related files here, that I call TERRARIA_HOME

     /wd/terraria/

 This is a secondary hard drive mounted on /wd
+I assume the user has full permission (rwx) for this directory, or whatever directory they use.
+If changing to a different TERRARIA_HOME simply change the part of the script that looks like this

+        TERRARIA_HOME='/wd/terraria'

 ## Terraria official documentation
 https://terraria.gamepedia.com/Server